• Do you panic when shooting outside of golden hour?

-If you fear inconsistent or "different" and harsh lighting, this one’s for you.
+Online courses dedicated to helping you overcome your fear of lighting and learning how to use the craziest of light to your advantage.
 We'll walk through how I troubleshoot "nasty" lighting, how I pose my couples to gain the best perspective and lighting possible, and how I use my lighting to portray a specific mood and dynamic.
 We'll cover harsh backlit, direct, and reflector techniques so you're confident in any situation thrown at you!

 If you're going to be any sort of wedding, event, or portrait photographer, you need to learn how to master lighting.
 Shooting hours prior to sunset?
 Great!
 It's time to create dreamy, creamy imagery regardless of the lighting you're provided.
 You shouldn't panic when shooting outside what you've been told is "ideal" lighting time — you should be excited to create unique imagery!

-Includes video of harsh light techniques (both back lit and direct light), tips and tricks for shooting in this lighting, and footage of a live shoot to see everything in action.
+• Video of harsh light techniques (both back lit and direct light), tips and tricks for shooting in this lighting, and footage of a live shoot to see everything in action